deganandapriyambada/dega-learning-journey/AZ-220 IoT Developer Certification Prep/2025-01-31 The Role of Industrial Vertical Internet of Things (IIoT)  for Industry 4.0 Digital Transformation.md

-## What is Industry 4.0
+# What is Industry 4.0
 Now days, Industry 4.0 has become a buzzword which are often said by a lot of consultant during digital transformation assessment.
 But what is it actually?! is it really a magic that can a company become bigger and generate more revenue?!.
 There are some different terminology referring to the industry 4.0 word on society.
 "Internet of things", "internet of everything" & "Industrial internet of things" are basically referring to same things but with different vertical context.

-Industry 4.0 is a concept where all machine on shop floor (we are borrowing terminology from manufacturing industry) are connected with all vertical component on the manufacturing process and they are able to "speak on their own" over the internet.
-This ability (the machine + the whole process chain to be able to "speak") allow company to make decision based on the data (data driven decision) instead of intuition driven decision.
+Industry 4.0 is a concept where all machine on shop floor (we are borrowing terminology from manufacturing industry) are connected with all vertical component (such as : SCM, Fabrication, Material Preparation, Robotic Automation Etc) on the manufacturing process and they are able to "speak on their own" over the internet.
+This ability (the machine + the whole process chain to be able to "speak") allow company to make **decision based on the data (data driven decision)** instead of intuition driven decision.

+%% on other hand, Industrial internet of things (IIoT) is M2M system that seamlessly connected with internet.
+ %%
-### Different vertical of IOT Strategy and Implementation
+## Different Vertical of IOT Strategy and Implementation

 Based on general consensus, there are at least 10 different of IOT Vertical and the list may evolve during next decades.